Yarharm/Cloud-Object-Storage-PoC/README.md

 python3 manage.py runserver

 For some sweet cmdline shortcuts, run source aliases.bash from the repo root.
 Look inside the file to see what the shortcuts are!

+Angular
+1) Install Angular if you have not already npm install -g @angular/cli

+Angular project is already included, store within static dir

+To run Django iniate then python3 manage.py runserver;

+When new Angular components have been created, to test you must first run 'ng build' to compile and reload the code